How to Adjust Audio Output Settings in Windows 11 (6 Ways) – Step-by-Step Guide

 Why is my audio output not working after updating to Windows 11?

 Audio issues after updates typically occur due to driver incompatibility or disabled audio services.
-To start, run the built-in audio troubleshooter from Settings, then check Device Manager for driver warnings, and ensure your audio device is both enabled and set as default.
-If problems persist, try updating your audio drivers directly from the manufacturer’s website or rolling back the recent driver update through Device Manager.
+Run the built-in audio troubleshooter from Settings, then check Device Manager for driver warnings, and ensure your audio device is both enabled and set as default.
+If problems persist, update your audio drivers directly from the manufacturer’s website or roll back the recent driver update through Device Manager.

 How do I switch between speakers and headphones quickly in Windows 11?

-Click the speaker icon in the system tray or press Windows key + A to open Quick Settings, then click the arrow next to the volume slider to see all available audio devices, and select your preferred output.
-This approach allows instant switching without navigating through any Settings menus at all.
+Click the speaker icon in the taskbar or press Windows key + A to open Quick Settings, then click the arrow next to the volume slider to see all available audio devices, and select your preferred output.
+This allows instant switching without navigating through any Settings menus at all.

 Can I use different audio outputs for different applications simultaneously?

 Yes, Windows 11 fully supports per-application audio routing.
 Open Volume Mixer by right-clicking the speaker icon, then use the dropdown menu next to each application to assign it to a specific output device.
-As a result, you can play music through speakers while simultaneously routing voice chat through headphones.
+This lets you play music through speakers while simultaneously routing voice chat through headphones.

 What is the difference between stereo and spatial sound in Windows 11?

 Stereo sound uses two channels (left and right) for traditional audio playback, whereas spatial sound technologies like Windows Sonic create a three-dimensional audio environment that simulates sound coming from multiple directions.
-While spatial sound greatly enhances immersion in games and movies, it may not benefit all content types — particularly music production work where accurate stereo imaging matters more.
+Spatial sound greatly enhances immersion in games and movies, but it may not benefit music production work where accurate stereo imaging matters more.

 How do I fix audio distortion or crackling sounds in Windows 11?

 Audio distortion often results from incorrect audio format settings, outdated drivers, or conflicting audio enhancements.
-As a first step, try disabling audio enhancements in your device properties and lowering the audio format to 16-bit 44100 Hz.
+Try disabling audio enhancements in your device properties and lowering the audio format to 16-bit 44100 Hz.
 If the issue continues, update your audio drivers and check whether any background applications are interfering with the audio pipeline.
-For Bluetooth devices specifically, ensure they’re within proper range and free from physical obstacles.
+For Bluetooth devices specifically, ensure they are within proper range and free from physical obstacles.

 Why can’t I see all my audio devices in Windows 11?

-Hidden or disabled audio devices won’t appear in the standard Sound settings.
-To reveal them, access the classic Sound Control Panel by right-clicking the speaker icon and selecting “More sound settings,” then right-click anywhere in the Playback devices window and enable both “Show Disabled Devices” and “Show Disconnected Devices.”
-After that, all installed audio hardware will become visible.
+Hidden or disabled audio devices will not appear in the standard Sound settings.
+To reveal them, access the classic Sound Control Panel by right-clicking the speaker icon and selecting “More sound settings,” then right-click anywhere in the Playback tab and enable both “Show Disabled Devices” and “Show Disconnected Devices.”
+All installed audio hardware will then become visible.

 How do I adjust microphone and speaker balance for video calls?

 Open Volume Mixer to control your communication application’s volume independently from system sounds.
-Additionally, within your video calling application’s settings, select specific input and output devices rather than relying on system defaults.
-You can also configure the “Communications” setting in Sound Control Panel to automatically reduce other audio during active calls.
+Within your video calling application’s settings, select specific input and output devices rather than relying on system defaults.
+You can also configure the Communications setting in Sound Control Panel to automatically reduce other audio during active calls.

 What audio format should I use for best quality in Windows 11?

 For most users, 24-bit 48000 Hz (Studio Quality) provides excellent audio fidelity without excessive resource usage.
 Professional audio work may benefit from higher sample rates such as 96000 Hz or 192000 Hz — but only if your audio interface and source content actually support them.
-Otherwise, using formats higher than your source material provides no quality benefit whatsoever.
+Using formats higher than your source material provides no quality benefit.

 How do I use Xbox Game Bar to change audio output in Windows 11?